 And torque-steer?
 Forget about it: there's a little to remind you that you're in a powerful front driver (what else would you expect), but even under full power it's never wrenching - and so well-damped that you will, in fact, forget it's there at all.

 If we sound a little like we're wetting ourselves about this car, it's because the new Scirocco is simply so darn quick, so finely engineered, and so appealing.

 Although the A-pillar is way too thick (you have to peer around it when cornering right), and although the reach and tilt wheel can't be set low enough for my preferred driving position, and maybe the lines at the back and the smallish boot won't appeal to everyone... but you'd have the new Scirocco in your garage in a heartbeat.

 Sure, one day in the saddle is no definitive test, but on the overwhelming impression of this first blast, it's impossible not to be convinced that the new Scirocco from Volkswagen is one very special car.

 We're taking it to the racetrack today.
 Watch for the next post.

 - Volkswagen news and reviews

-Filed under: Volkswagen, Scirocco, volkswagen scirocco, Scirocco R, Volkswagen Scirocco R, Featured, review, petrol, dsg, hot hatch, hatch, automatic, Manual, fwd, sport, small, lifestyle, enthusiast, 4cyl, 3door, 6m, 6a, 4seat
+Filed under: Volkswagen, Scirocco, volkswagen scirocco, Scirocco R, Volkswagen Scirocco R, Featured, review, petrol, dsg, hot hatch, hatch, automatic, Manual, fwd, sport, small, lifestyle, enthusiast, 4cyl, 3door, 6m, 6a, tim o'brien, 4seat